Connect with others who understand.

 Another member said, “I hate the cold because it hurts my lungs when I breathe cold air.”

-Cold air can aggravate PAH, and prolonged exposure to the cold may contribute to disease progression.
+Cold air can aggravate your PAH symptoms, and prolonged exposure to the cold may contribute to disease progression.
 But you can take steps to manage the cold and protect your lungs.

 Pulmonary Arterial Hypertension and Cold-Weather Precautions

-Most PAH cases are idiopathic, meaning the cause of the disease is unknown.
-Researchers also don’t fully understand how cold weather affects the lungs of people with PAH and other lung diseases such as chronic obstructive pulmonary disease (COPD).
+Researchers don’t fully understand how cold weather affects the lungs of people with PAH and other lung diseases, such as chronic obstructive pulmonary disease (COPD).
 One study found that exposure to cold temperatures appeared to increase proinflammatory proteins in the immune system that are linked to disease activity in PAH.
 Extended exposure to cold weather or high altitude also may increase pressure in the pulmonary artery, which is affected by PAH.

 People with PAH have a high risk of heart failure.
-There’s no known cure for PAH, but disease progression can be slowed with treatment.
-Surgery such as a lung transplant or even a heart-lung transplant may be advised in severe cases.
+There’s no known cure for PAH, but disease progression can be slowed with treatment options and self-care.
+Surgery, such as a lung transplant or even a heart-lung transplant, may be advised in severe cases.

-To avoid worsening their condition, people with PAH also need to take precautions to protect their heart and lungs.
-One important aspect of self-care involves preparing for cold temperatures.
-The five strategies described below can help you stay warm — or warm up faster — and avoid intensifying symptoms of PAH.
+People with PAH need to take precautions to protect their heart and lungs.
+One important aspect of self-care is preparing for cold temperatures.
+Here are six things you can do to help stay warm — or warm up faster — and avoid worsening symptoms of PAH.

 1. Limit Your Time Outside in Cold Weather